 Exiled to MotownA book created by the Detroit Chapter of the Japanese American Citizens League (JACL).
 It features interviews with members of the JACL following their stories from the Internment Camps to their struggles afterward in Detroit.
 My grandfather, who passed away in 2013 at the age of 93, is one of them.

 Unfortunately, very few of those in the book are still alive, but this book — over 300 pages of transcribed interviews by Scott Kurashige and others — is for all future generations to experience.

-The book is now available! contact me on twitter if you're interested.
+The book is now available!
+Email me or find the page on Facebook if you're interested.